DLR-RM/BlenderProc/examples/front_3d_with_improved_mat/README.md

 The three arguments afterwards are used to fill placeholders like `<args:0>` inside this config file.
 * `PATH_TO_3D-Front-Json-File`: path to the 3D-Front json file
 * `PATH_TO_3D-Future`: path to the folder where all 3D-Future objects are stored
+* `resources/cctextures`: path to the cc texture folder
 * `examples/front_3d_with_improved_mat/output`: path to the output directory

 Be aware that the default path for the CCMaterialLoader is used, if you want to change this please refer to the documentation in the `CCMaterialLoader` class.